alex-j-wang/crazyswarm2/notes.md

     - follow_waypoint: ensures the model being used is up to date, feeds new data into knode_control
 - Can we combine data_writer and train_online?
 Should knode have a separate launch file?
 - One model updater per Crazyflie
-- Clear online models, copy base model to online; 3 seconds after state is changed to trajectory, start training
-- Clean up imports
 - Verbose mode: more training updates
 - Add history mode to plotting
-- Depending on processing speed, may need to slow down model updates or use more history